deadpixi/mtm/README.rst

 and vice-versa.
 Their work is excellent, though, and you should definitely check it out.)

-That being said, mtm emulates an ANSI text terminal, including various seldom-implemented features defined in ISO-6429.
-In terms of features and quirks, it is a perfect superset of the classic `eterm-color` terminal, and a near superset of the venerable VT100.
-It implements many of the commonly-implemented features of the VT220 as well.

-The upshot of this is that mtm will work out-of-the-box on essentially all systems, even those that assume a target terminal type and don't use an abstraction library (e.g. curses).

 The `mtm` Terminal Type
 -----------------------
 mtm comes with a terminfo description file called mtm.ti.
 This file